 Appearing Healthy Vs Actual Hair Health

+Still, doesn’t make sense to you?
 Think of it as the pothole problem in the midwest.
-When there are potholes in the road the state simply fills it with asphalt to fill the hole, cover up the problem and allow cars to drive bump free.
-The potholes themselves aren’t fixed but the problem simply has a band-aid for the time being.
+When there are potholes in the road, the state fills it with asphalt to fill the hole, cover up the problem and allow cars to drive bump-free.
+Of course, the potholes themselves aren’t fixed, but the problem has a band-aid for the time being.

-The only way to really make light hair healthy and full is to keep up with trims.
-Trims cut off split ends which prevent breakage, thus making your hair full.
+Another critical thing for blondes or those with light hair to do is to keep up with trims.
+Trims cut off split ends which prevent breakage, thus making hair full.

 MYTH: Dying Your Hair Darker At Home Is The Safest